samuelebosi7/Dean25/README.md

 # Dean25

-Have you have ever been in the situation where you would really like to make up a beat or a rhythmic pattern for your song but you didn't have the time or the knowledge on how to do it using your favourite DAW?
+Have you have ever been in the situation where you would really like to make up a beat or a rhythmic pattern for your song but you didn't have the time or the knowledge to do it using your favourite DAW?
 Well, now we have the solution for you!
-Dean 25 is an simple drum machine that exploits euclidean patterns in order to produce catchy, relaxing, exotic but even moody, dark and emotional beats in a few easy steps.
+__Dean 25__ is a simple drum machine that exploits euclidean patterns in order to produce beats.
+You can go from catchy, relaxing, exotic to even moody, dark and emotional beats in a few easy steps.
 It is the place that can reunite either the more advanced producers as well as beginners to get inspiration for their new upcoming songs.
+With this you can go from creating simple kick and snare beats to even discover the complex and fashinating nature of polirithms!

 ## How does this work?
 As said before, Dean25 base its principles on the euclidean patterns.